-Archaeologists excavating, researching ‘ghost fleet’ in Nansemond River
+Archaeologists excavating, researching 'ghost fleet' in Nansemond River

 SUFFOLK, Va - What lies beneath?
 That's the big question a group of archaeologists are delving and digging into this month in Suffolk.

-Two years ago, Kermit Hobbs, a Suffolk history buff, stumbled upon something sticking out of the mud in the Nansemond River that caught his curiosity.
+Two years ago, Suffolk history buff Kermit Hobbs stumbled upon something sticking out of the mud in the Nansemond River that caught his curiosity.

 "My friend and I, we were looking for an old dugout canoe that we thought was supposed to be in the woods when suddenly I saw posts sticking out of the mud," said Hobbs.

-So he got out his drone to get a bird’s-eye view.
+So, he got out his drone to get a bird's-eye view.

 "It was amazing what we saw.
 It's like we dug up a treasure, like a relic," Hobbs explained.